-For most customers where remote control access is mission critical, Netop recommends that multiple, redundant Security Servers are implemented.
+For most customers where remote control access is mission critical, Impero recommends that multiple, redundant Security Servers are implemented.
 Two or more Security Servers will be able to provide fail over for the authentication services they provide.

 Setting up redundant Security Servers reduces the likelihood of a single point of failure.
 Multiple Security Servers must be configured to log into the same database.
-Netop recommends that the database be hosted in an SQL clustered or mirrored environment.
+Impero recommends that the database be hosted in an SQL clustered or mirrored environment.
 (Attempting to use separate databases for two or more Security Servers using the same public key will cause likely erratic behavior.)